-Once you've finished creating or importing your campaign, you can make changes to many of the campaign and ad group settings.
+Once you have finished creating or importing your campaign, you can make changes to many of the campaign and ad group settings.

-Edit campaigns: To quickly change the campaign name, status or budget, go to the Campaigns page, click the checkbox in the row of the campaign you want to change, then click the Edit dropdown followed by the Edit selected rows link.
+Edit campaigns: To quickly change the campaign name, status or budget, go to the Campaigns page, click the tick box in the row of the campaign you want to change, and then click the Edit dropdown followed by the Edit selected rows link.

-Edit ad groups: To quickly change an ad group name, status, search bid or ad schedule, go to the Campaigns page, select the Ad groups tab, tick the checkbox in the row next to the ad group name, then click the Edit link followed by the Edit selected rows link.
+Edit ad groups: To quickly change an ad group name, status, search bid or ad schedule, go to the Campaigns page, select the Ad groups tab, tick the tick box in the row next to the ad group name, and then click the Edit link followed by the Edit selected rows link.

-Alternatively, hover over the field you wish to change in the ad group’s row, and click the Pen icon.
-To change more advanced ad group settings, like the ad group targeting, ad distribution, pricing, schedule and ad rotation, click on the name of the ad group, then click the Settings link.
+Alternatively, hover over the field you wish to change in the ad group’s row and click the Pen icon.
+To change more advanced ad group settings, like the ad group targeting, ad distribution, pricing, schedule and ad rotation, click on the name of the ad group and then click the Settings link.

-When importing Google Ads campaign that contains multiple target languages, Bing Ads will select the campaign language with the largest market as your ad group target language.
-If none of your Google Ads target languages are supported in Bing Ads, Bing Ads will flag the campaign as an error.
+When importing a Google Ads campaign that contains multiple target languages, Microsoft Advertising will select the campaign language with the largest market as your ad group target language.
+If none of your Google Ads target languages are supported in Microsoft Advertising, Microsoft Advertising will flag the campaign as an error.